Order revenue before tax

 Next seller workflow

-Once the economics work, use SKU to Sales to turn product facts into clearer Shopify product pages, benefit bullets, FAQs, SEO sections, ad hooks, and email ideas.
+Once the economics work, use SKU to Sales to turn product facts into a Shopify-ready product row draft: body HTML, tags, variant SKU, price, image URL, SEO fields, and missing import checks.

 Shop Pay, Shopify Payments, PayPal, manual methods, gift cards, and store credit can be treated differently.